-If you work in digital marketing, then you likely know just how large Google actually is.
-Google now has more than 100 trillion webpages stored in its index.
-It is an enormous resource, filled with product pages, instruction guides, news articles, white papers, and much more.
+If you are a digital marketer, you may know just how large Google actually is.
+Google now has more than 100 trillion web pages stored in its index.
+It is an enormous resource filled with products and services, instruction guides, news articles, and much more.

 What is a Google Search Operator?

 Google defines search operators as “symbols or words in your search to make your search results more precise.”